hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 You need to specify an unused range of GIDs for monitoring and accounting of jobs.
 Each process that belongs to an executed job will be tagged with a unique supplementary GID, which allows for process filtering for specific jobs.
-GIDs used by the Open Grid Engine system to tag processes cannot be used for groups on hosts that run the execution service.
+GIDs used by the xxQS_NAMExx system to tag processes cannot be used for groups on hosts that run the execution service.

 The maximum number of jobs that can be run simultaneously on a single execution node depends on the number of